turboapps/docs/deploying/to_turboserver/g-turbo_plugin_and_turbo_console.md

 To install the Turbo Plugin, click the "Run" button for an application on the Turbo.net website.
 A window will open indicating the plugin is not installed.
 Select **OK** to download and install the Turbo Plugin.
 Select **Run**, or **Save** the executable to your computer and then run it to launch the Turbo Plugin installer.

 If you already have the Turbo Plugin and are installing an update Turbo automatically uninstalls older versions if they have been idle for more than 30 days.
-If there are mutiple instances of the Sandbox Manager, you can manually uninstall older versions of the plugin from Add/Remove Programs (Windows XP) or Programs and Features from the Control Panel.
+If there are mutiple instances of the Sandbox Manager, you can manually uninstall older versions of the plugin from Programs and Features from the Control Panel.

 After the Turbo Plugin is installed complete the following steps to launch an application: